Accessible Adventure Challenge 2026

 • All ages are welcome to take part.

-• No previous experience is necessary and full training will be provided from our event instructors.
+• No previous experience is necessary and full training will be provided from the Dukes Barn instructors.

-canoe adventure challenge1 mile guided canoe experience along the canal
+1 mile guided canoe experience along the Chesterfield Canal

 Key details: